GPT-5.2 ProBatch 2

 • He sees a “mess,” but recognizes a structural match to a medical-school trick: treponema in Indian ink (objects white on a dark background).

-• He isn’t saying “phage are like syphilis.”
+• He isn’t saying “ are like syphilis.”
 He’s saying: the image formation geometry is the same, so the method ports.

 8b) Analogy must remain “biologically plausible”